Florian & Odile (LeRoy) LeGrave • my great grandparents

 Florian & Odile celebrated their 50th wedding anniversary in 1950.

-was printed in the Algoma Record-Herald on Thursday, November 9th, 1950.
+article below was printed in the Algoma Record-Herald on Thursday,

 Celebrating 50 Years of married life together, Mr. and Mrs. Florien LeGrave,